Basel for new arrivals

 3. Where can I find the right German course?

-You will find an overview of German courses in the region at the Infoportal Integration.
+You will find an overview of German courses in the region on the website German courses.

 If you require support in your language of origin, you can contact GGG Migration by telephone on 061 206 92 22 to make an appointment for a free consultation (in 13 languages).